piuppi/Proof-of-Concepts/AudimexEE/SQLInjection.md

 ![Screenshot](images/documents.jpg)

-Sending the filter search form generates a POST request where the **"object_path"** parameter is not properly sanitized and embeds SQL code within the query.
+Sending the filter search form generates a POST request in which the parameter **"object_path "** is not properly sanitized and allows to embed SQL code into the query.

-By breaking the query, you can see the Oracle error of type **ORA-01756** and view the entire query vs the backend, below the evidence.
+By breaking the query, you can see the Oracle error of type **ORA-01756** and view the entire query compared to the backend, below the evidence.

 ##### Request: